VUIIS/demo-singularity-matlab-fsl/README.md

 codebase.
 Done this way, it's fairly easy to work on each piece in isolation, problem-solving from the inside out.

+This container also includes an installation of FSL, which has a lot of handy tools including fsleyes to make the QA PDF.

     Singularity container
     |   Primary entrypoint (shell script)
     |   |   X11 wrapper